tonyho/app-framework-binder/doc/afb-tests-overview.md

     afb-client-demo ws://localhost:1234/api?token=123456 [<api> <verb> [<json-data>]]

-For instance, to initialize the Audio plugin from the command line :
+For instance, to initialize the Audio binding from the command line :

     afb-client-demo ws://localhost:1234/api?token=123456